-A: Cost will vary depending on the instrument selected.
+À: Cost will vary depending on the instrument selected.
 The school provides the larger, more expensive instruments (Tuba, Baritone, Horn, Oboe and Bassoon).
 Instrument rental will vary depending on the instrument and brands and whether it is new or used.
-After instrument selection, we will have a meeting where music vendors will be available to discuss options for rental or purchase.
-You may also purchase instruments on your own, however.
+After instrument selection, you will have an opportunity to decide what works best for your family's budget.
+Most families decide to rent an instrument for the first year.

-Q: What other costs can we expect throughout the year?
+Q: What other costs can we expect through-out the year?